 - BBC iPlayer gained Ofcom approval, allowing more archive content to be added.

 BBC iPlayer VPN FAQ

 How does iPlayer know if I am using a VPN?

-Like most geo-blocked services, BBC iPlayer determines the user's location by examining their IP address.
-If it points to anywhere outside of the UK, you simply won't be able to use the service.
+Like most geo-blocked services, BBC iPlayer determines the user’s location by examining their IP address.
+If it points to anywhere outside the UK, you won’t be able to use the service.
 Luckily, getting around this type of blocking is easy: just connect to a British VPN server to get an IP address from the UK and trick iPlayer into letting you watch from abroad.